ctechfilmuniversity/lecture_ss23_creative_coding_for_beginners/docs/01_exercises/07_arrays/README.md

 * Read [Script 11 - Functions](../../02_scripts/ccfb_ss23_11_functions_script.md)

 Use the [code of step 2 of the game](https://editor.p5js.org/legie/sketches/m5Z-lTkXB) and add functions to the code to make it more readable.
+The goal is to keep `setup()` and `draw()` as organized as possible.

+*Hints*:

+* I suggest two new functions for the player and two for the background.

 *Submission*: Add a link to your sketch in your OwnCloud file.